InspectorJelle/HandwritingRecognition/README.md

 Both stopped after **Epoch 10/15** with very little improvement.

 ### What happens if I don't have any Dropout?
-The model took two more Epochs to train but the Output results where practicaly identical.
+The model took two more Epochs to train but the Output results where practically identical.

 ---